-Earth system science is the study of how scientific data stemming from various fields of research, such as the atmosphere, oceans, land ice and others, fit together to form the current picture of our planet as a whole, including its changing climate.
+Earth system science is the study of how scientific data coming from various fields of research, such as the atmosphere, oceans, land ice, and others, fit together to form the current picture of our planet as a whole, including its changing climate.

 Climate scientists separate factors that affect climate change into three categories: forcings, feedbacks, and tipping points.

 Forcings: The initial drivers of climate.

 - Solar Irradiance.
 Solar irradiance is the change in solar radiation (sunlight) Earth receives from the Sun.
 Scientists also use evidence from proxy measurements, such as sunspot counts going back centuries and ancient tree rings, to indirectly measure the amount of Sun that reaches Earth’s surface.
 The Sun has an 11-year sunspot cycle, which causes a very small variation in the Sun’s output reaching Earth.1 The solar cycle is incorporated into climate models.

 - Greenhouse gas emissions.
 Since the Industrial Revolution, concentrations of greenhouse gases such as carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) have risen in the atmosphere.
 Burning fossil fuels such as coal, oil, and gas has increased the concentration of atmospheric carbon dioxide (CO2) from 280 parts per million to 416 parts per million.2 These greenhouse gases absorb and then re-radiate heat in Earth’s atmosphere, which causes increased surface warming.